Are you planning a trip to the USA and New York City? Maybe at Christmas time?

 During the Christmas holiday season the New York Botanical Garden lights up with its collection of enchanting model trains that chug along a nearly half-mile track by 150 miniature NYC landmarks like the Empire State Building and Radio City Music Hall, all made of natural materials such as leaves, twigs, bark and berries.

 Take a trip out to Brooklyn to visit the famous Christmas lights of Dkyker Heights.

 It’s a great opportunity to see how the locals dress up their homes for Christmas.

 It’s meant to be over the top with inflatable Santas, Christmas carols and mind glowing light displays.
 Over 100,000 people visit each year!

 Each year, over 100,000 people flock to the Brooklyn nabe to witness some of the most over-the-top Christmas lights we’ve ever seen—think huge inflatable Santas and snowmen, and houses that blast Christmas carols from loundspeakers.

 There is a lot of ground to cover, as many houses in the area participate over multiple blocks and avenues.

 You can join a Dkyker Height’s Christmas lights tour.
-Check out our partner, Viator for more information.
+Check out our partner, Get Your Guide for tickets.